kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 - Metric series: 20
 - Number of labels: 10

-To simulate a smooth ramp-up and avoid huge data flood at the beginning, load generator was started with 5 instances, instance count was increased at 5 instances every minute until peak was reached.
+To simulate a smooth ramp-up and avoid huge data flood at the beginning, the load generator was started with 5 instances.
+The instance count was increased at 5 instances every minute until peak load was reached.

 This test was executed on a single node installation to determine the limits of a single metric agent, after the load generator reached `28` instances, metric agent hits the limits and stays stable with this setup.
 Any load above this setup would cause memory limiter to refuse incoming traffic.